 The Sansa Festival (さんさ踊り) in August is said to have originated as a dance to express happiness and gratitude to Mitsuiwa-sama.
 Moreover, the city’s old name, Kozukata (不来方), also originates from this legend.
 It means that the city is in the direction that demons would never return (二度と来ない方向).

-Even now, moss “avoids” growing on the handprint, so you can still see what looks like a handprint.
-Note that unfortunately, the handprint is weathered, so it is difficult to see a clear imprint of it nowadays.
+Even now, moss “avoids” growing on the handprint.
+Unfortunately, the handprint is weathered, so it is difficult to see a clear imprint on the rock nowadays.

 Tip: The handprint becomes clearer after rain.